dakrauth/when/README.md

 You can refer to [Default TOML](#default-toml) below for all configuration values.

-To begin, lets create the file:
+To begin, create the file:

 ```console
 $ cat << EOF > .whenrc.toml